-Feel your best this Christmas: 7 techniques to de-stress
+Feel your best as the year ends: 7 techniques to de-stress

-Our favourite and proven stress relievers for anyone who is prone to stress during Christmas time
+Our favourite and proven stress relievers for anyone who is prone to stress during the final days of the year

-While Christmas is arguably the most wonderful time of the year, it can also be equally stressful with so many presents to buy, family to organise and kids to entertain.
+While the last days of the year are arguably the most wonderful time of the year, it can also be equally stressful with so many presents to buy, family to organise and kids to entertain.
 If you’re prone to stress, or would just like a few proven methods to help avoid it happening, have a read of our 7 favourite stress relievers below.

 Never underestimate the power of deep breathing.
 As well as giving yourself a chance to centre your thoughts, deep breathing has a physical effect on the body that works to reduce your blood pressure and heart rate – 2 of the most common symptoms associated with stress and anxiety.